tc39/proposal-immutable-arraybuffer/README.md

 <dt>

-Should the new getter be name `immutable` or `mutable`? https://github.com/tc39/proposal-immutable-arraybuffer/issues/10
+Should the new getter be named `immutable` or `mutable`? https://github.com/tc39/proposal-immutable-arraybuffer/issues/10
 </dt>
 <dd>